guildai/guild.ai/pages/start/nextsteps.md

 # Next Steps

-Congratulations!
-You completed the introduction to Guild AI!
+Congratulations --- you completed the introduction to Guild AI!

-In this guide, you learned about:
+In *Get Started with Guild AI*, you cover fundamental concepts and
+practices:

 - Runs, which record experiment results
 - Operations, which define what to run
 - Techniques for finding optimal hyperparameters
-- Ways to compare runs
+- Methods to evaluate and compare runs
 - Environments, which isolate project work

 What's next?